What is the best fuel option when renting a car?

 It will have a full tank which is included in the rate.
 You may be required to leave a fuel deposit reserved on your credit card.

 Before returning the car, fill the tank to full again at any local filling station.
 If you don’t, you may be charged for refilling the tank to full at the Rental Agents rates and could also incur a refueling charge.

 Pick Up Full Return Empty

 Pick up full return empty means you pay for a full tank when you collect your rental car.
 The rental agent expects you to return the car with an empty tank.
 Remember you will not be reimbursed for unused fuel if you have a short rental.
 So make the most of it and do some sight-seeing if you have time.

 Fuel policy is always detailed in both your Rental Voucher and in the terms of service.
 Our advice is to always check that you have selected the fuel policy that suits you and the nature of your trip.

-If you have any questions, it’s likely we already have an answer for you on our Car Hire Support and Advice Centre.
+If you have any questions, let us know and contact our Car Hire Support and Advice Centre.